Office of International Programs

 For more information, please check out Monash’s International Student website.

 Below is the conversion scale that Loyola will use once Monash transcripts are received.
 It is important to realize that all grades will transfer back (as opposed to the Pass/Fail system).

 Monash transcripts usually arrive to Loyola midway through the next semester.
 Due to this delay, students are often not able to be considered for dean’s list that semester.

 - 55 – 59=C+

 - 52 – 54= C

 Students live among other international and some Australian students in Monash University housing.
 There are five different dorm buildings to choose from, each having different attributes.
 The five buildings are all within walking distance of each other.
 Students have the ability to partake in each hall’s social events, and students have the ability to meet and become close with students from all over the world.

-Each semester, the Loyola students that are at Monash contact the Loyola students that are just about go and offer their "packages," which is anything the student bought while over there for living and residence hall life.
+Each semester, the Loyola students that are at Monash contact the Loyola students that are just about go and offer their "packages," which is anything the students bought while over there for living and residence hall life.
 The packages vary in what they consist of as well as cost.
 Please tell your students to be looking for these emails if this is something they are interested in purchasing.